-Items to be brought forward to the public agenda from Special (In-Camera) Meeting

-Moved by Director Lambert Seconded by Director Atrill

-"That the Board receive the Deputy Director of Corporate Services Items to be brought forward to the public agenda from Special (In-Camera) Meeting memorandum."

-ADMINISTRATION CORRESPONDENCE

-Ministry of Tourism, Arts Culture and Sport

-Moved by Director Riis-Christianson Seconded by Director Storey

-"That the Board receive the correspondence from the Ministry of Tourism, Arts, Culture and Sport regarding Name Change of Geographical Features in the Regional District of Bulkley-Nechako and Kitimat-Stikine Deadline Extension."

-Director McGuire commented that she will reach out to the Nedut'en Hereditary Chiefs to ensure they are aware of the information regarding the name change of geographical features.
+Items to be brought forward to the public agenda from Special (In-Camera) Meeting Moved by Director Lambert Seconded by Director Atrill 2024-15-14 "That the Board receive the Deputy Director of Corporate Services Items to be brought forward to the public agenda from Special (In-Camera) Meeting memorandum."
+(All/Directors/Majority) C ARRIED UNANIMOUSLY ADMINISTRATION CORRESPO ONDENCE Ministry of Tourism, Arts Culture and Sport Moved by Director Riis-Christians Seconded by Director Storey son 2024-15-15 "That the Board receive the correspondence from the Ministry of Tourism, Arts, Culture and Sport regarding Name Change of Geographical Features in the Regional District of Bulkley-Nechako and Kitimat-Stikine Deadline Extension."
+(All/Directors/Majority) CARRIED UNANIMOUSLY Director McGuire commented that she will reach out to the Nedut'en Hereditary Chiefs to ensure they are aware of the information regarding the name change of geographical features.
+Tourism, Arts, Culture and the traditional name and Il First nations in the area of the feedback from the First al governments include a complete

-The Board indicated that the following comments be included in its response to the Ministry of Tourism, Arts, Culture and Sport:

-- That signage contains both the traditional name and current name - The need for outreach to all First nations in the area of the name change and that the feedback from the First Nations be provided to local governments - Future correspondence to include a complete distribution list of all stakeholders contacted.